mihuuu/cs639-assignments/hw2/README.md

-# Assignment: BPE Tokenizer Training
+# Assignment 2: BPE Tokenizer Training
 **CS 639: Deep Learning for NLP**

 This assignment focuses on implementing a **byte-level Byte-Pair Encoding (BPE) tokenizer**, a core component in modern NLP systems.
 You will complete missing parts of a tokenizer training pipeline and train a tokenizer on real text data.